Skip to main content

 Environment Variables

-Never commit your private key to version control!
-Use environment variables or secure key management.
+Never commit secrets to version control!
+Use environment variables or a secrets manager.

 Verify Installation